 Video walls seem to be popping up everywhere these days.
-It isn’t hard to see why—they have been eye-catching and extremely engaging ever since they were first introduced in the 1980s, but back then their phenomenal cost limited video walls to a few specific applications.
-Modern video wall technology has become more cost-efficient, enabling their use in almost any application.
+It isn’t hard to see why—they have been eye-catching and extremely engaging ever since they were first introduced in the 1980s, but back then their phenomenal cost limited them to a few specific applications.
+Modern technology has made video walls more cost-efficient; enabling their use for almost any application.

 Digital signs and billboards are highly engaging and work to catch the eye of passers-by like no other technology can.
 That allows them to deliver a commercial message quickly and effectively even amid the clamor of distractions, and it also allows them to deliver critical safety and directional information as well.
 This makes video wall technology ideal for a huge variety of industries and use-cases including retail, airports, hospitals, financial institutions, universities and educational settings, live events, hospitality and entertainment, and many more.
 They are also implemented in the service industry, particularly Quick Service Restaurants (QSR) as menus and interactive information board.